Sorry, you need to enable JavaScript to visit this website.

 If you’re a Beatles fan, no trip to London is complete without visiting Abbey Road.

-Every year, countless fans make the pilgrimage to Abbey Road’s famous zebra crossing that is located at the southernmost point of the road in St John’s Wood.
+Every year, countless fans make the pilgrimage to Abbey Road’s famous zebra crossing, which is located near the southern end of the road in St John’s Wood.

-Just remember if you are the one posing as Paul McCartney, you need to make the crossing in bare feet to do it correctly.
+Just remember, if you are the one posing as Paul McCartney, tradition has it that you need to make the crossing barefoot to do it correctly.

 Champs-Élysées: Paris, France

-Easily the most recognised avenue in Paris if not the world, Champs-Élysées attracts tourists from all over the world due to its historical significance.
+Easily the most recognised avenue in Paris, if not the world, the Champs-Élysées attracts tourists from all over the world due to its historical significance.

-Home to the Arc de Triomphe monument, the 2-kilometre-long avenue is lined with horse-chestnut trees, cafes, theatres, and shops.
+Home to the Arc de Triomphe monument, the approximately 2-kilometre-long avenue is lined with horse-chestnut trees, cafés, theatres, and shops.

-Special events taking place on Avenue des Champs-Élysées include the annual Bastille Day military parade and the finishing leg of the Tour de France bike race.
+Special events taking place on Avenue des Champs-Élysées include the annual Bastille Day military parade and the final stage of the Tour de France bike race.

-Home to Edinburgh’s most significant landmarks, the Royal Mile is a collection of connecting streets that collectively run for nearly an exact mile in length.
+Home to some of Edinburgh’s most significant landmarks, The Royal Mile is a series of interconnected streets that run for almost exactly one mile through the heart of the Old Town.

-Streets that make up the Royal Mile include Castlehill, Lawnmarket, High Street, Canongate, and Abbey Strand.
-The route runs between the impressive Edinburgh Castle and the Palace of Holyroodhouse, the official residence of the British Queen.
+The streets that make up The Royal Mile include Castlehill, Lawnmarket, High Street, Canongate and Abbey Strand, stretching between the impressive Edinburgh Castle and the Palace of Holyroodhouse, the official residence of the British monarch in Scotland.

 Orchard Road: Singapore

-The roughly 2-kilometre-long road dates back to the 1830s when at that time it was unnamed.
-It was later named Orchard Road due to the fact the road once led to a number of fruit orchards as well as nutmeg and pepper plantations.
+The roughly 2-kilometre-long road dates back to the 1830s, when, at that time, it was unnamed.
+It was later named Orchard Road due to the fact that the road once led to a number of fruit orchards, as well as nutmeg and pepper plantations.

-You will find the official residence of Singapore’s president at the eastern end of Orchard Road and the 160-year-old lush Singapore Botanic Gardens towards the western end.
+You will find the official residence of Singapore’s president at the eastern end of Orchard Road and the 160-year-old, lush Singapore Botanic Gardens nearby towards the western end.

 Hollywood Boulevard: Los Angeles, USA